chadlis/servier/README.md

 `Classification` <br />
 In addition to the message passing and readout, a two-layer classification network will be implemented to make predictions.

+As the data is unbalanced, the bias initialization (for the last layer) the class_weights (for the cost function) were modified to take this into account to help the convergence.

+An early stopping and an automatic lr reduction on Plateau were added too.

 &nbsp;

 Evaluation
 --------
 The metric used to evaluate the model is the ROC-AUC.
 As no indication was given regarding the relative importance of the recall and the precision, when the endpoint is requested, a 0.5 threshold is applied on the output of the model.

+When the data is unbalanced, some argue that tracking PR-AUC is better as it reflects better the unbalance.
+As we will see, both metrics were improved by model 2.

 Example: If the capacity of verifying afterward that the molecule has indeed the predicted property is very limited, we may want to make the threshold higher to predict 1 only when the model is certain (higher precision but low recall)